-On July 26, 2021, Avenue Energy Opportunities Fund II AIV, L.P., a stockholder of the Company, and its investment manager, Avenue Capital Management II, L.P., filed a complaint against the Company to compel an annual meeting of stockholders pursuant to 8 Del.
-C. Section 211(c) before the Court of Chancery of the State of Delaware.
-At the next annual stockholders' meeting, stockholders will have the opportunity to vote on the election of three Class I directors of the Company.
+As previously reported in our Quarterly Report on Form 10-Q for the quarter ended June 30, 2021, on July 26, 2021, Avenue Energy Opportunities Fund II AIV, L.P. (or AEOF), a stockholder of the Company, and AEOF's investment manager, Avenue Capital Management II, L.P. (or, collectively with AEOF, Avenue Capital), filed a complaint against the Company to compel an annual meeting of stockholders pursuant to 8 Del.
+C. Section 211(c) before the Court of Chancery of the State of Delaware (or the Court).
+On August 31, 2021, the Company and Avenue Capital agreed to settle the complaint.
+Under the terms of the settlement, Avenue Capital agreed to dismiss the complaint with prejudice and release all claims with respect to the alleged failure by the Company or its directors and officers to hold its 2021 annual meeting of stockholders, and the Company agreed to hold its next annual meeting of stockholders no later than January 21, 2022.
+At the request of the parties, on September 1, 2021, the Court ordered the action dismissed with prejudice.